Generalization of the Nualart-Peccati criterion: Algebraic framework

-\begin{rmk} In Theorem \ref{thm:matrix}, we only stated the positivity of the family of quadratic forms $\mathcal{M}_k$.
-However, it is worth mentioning that, thanks to the inequality $(\ref{Main-ineq})$, each quadratic form $\mathcal{M}_k$ dominates the non-negative quadratic form
+\begin{rmk} In Theorem~\ref{thm:matrix}, we only stated the positivity of the family of quadratic forms $\mathcal{M}_k$.
+However, it is worth mentioning that, thanks to the inequality~(\ref{Main-ineq}), each quadratic form $\mathcal{M}_k$ dominates the nonnegative quadratic form

 \end{rmk}